-The biggest pro of SaaS is that you don’t need to be technically equipped to build a consulting website.
+The major pro of SaaS is that you don’t need to be technically equipped to make a consulting website.

-The biggest con is that, if SaaS doesn’t offer you the features that you need, you will either have to pay a developer to build them or you wouldn’t even be able to develop them at all since the service wouldn’t allow it.
+The biggest con is that, if SaaS doesn’t offer you the features you want, you will need to pay a developer to build them.
+Or you wouldn’t even be able to make them since the service wouldn’t allow it.

 Furthermore, SaaS has another huge disadvantage: low flexibility in terms of functionality and UI.

-Depending on the type of SaaS you’ll be using to get a turnkey solution for your online consulting business, you will have different features.
+You will have different features depending on the type of SaaS you’ll use to get a turnkey solution for your online consulting business.

-Yondo is one of the most popular SaaS solutions for consulting firms.
+Yondo is one of the best SaaS solutions for consulting firms.
 Its features are: